IS IT SAFE TO TRAVEL TO HAWAII IN 2025?

 Volcanoes

-The Hawaiian Islands are volcanic in origin, and there are still active volcanoes on the islands, including Kilauea and Mauna Loa, which last erupted in late 2022/early 2023.
+The Hawaiian Islands are volcanic in origin, and there are still active volcanoes on the islands, including Kilauea and Mauna Loa.
+Kilauea erupted several times in 2024, covering 217 acres of the Hawai’i Volcanoes National Park.

 Volcanoes have devastated many small Hawaiian towns, but lava moves relatively slowly and you should have plenty of advance warning if you have to evacuate.